myrthereuver/myrthereuver.github.io/_pages/about.md

 # News

 <sub> *6 May 2024* Presented work-in-progress (with co-authors Paulina Garcia-Corral, Avishai Green, Hendrik Meyer, Xiaoyue Yan, and Anke Stoll)
-about hypocrisy accusations in climate debates: [talk slides](https://myrthereuver.github.io/talks/CompText2024.pdf) at CompText, the conference on computational text analysis for and by social scientists, at the Vrije Universiteit Amsterdam.
+about hypocrisy accusations in climate debates ([talk slides](https://myrthereuver.github.io/talks/CompText2024.pdf)) at CompText, the conference on computational text analysis for and by social scientists, at the Vrije Universiteit Amsterdam.
 Also [wrote a short post of my highlights and reflection](https://www.linkedin.com/feed/update/urn:li:activity:7193147598986244096/) of the conference.

 <sub> *15 March - 30 May 2024* I will spend the spring semester as a Visiting Junior Researcher in the Computational Social Science department at GESIS in Cologne!
 I won a grant to work with professor Gabriella Lapesa, and I will research instruction-tuned models and their evaluation challenges for social science research.
 Exciting! 🤩 Gave my [introduction talk](https://myrthereuver.github.io/talks/GESIS_welcome_talk.pdf) on March 26.